Mte90/BerlinDB-Rest/readme.md

 * Supports all the parameters of the `Query` class
 * Include a pagination support with the `page` parameter
 * `shows_all` is a global parameter that enable a paginated list of all the items
+* On search if it is used a column not enabled it will be removed, in case no columns is set it will use all the enabled ones

 ## Status